JacquesCarette/Drasil/wiki/Potential-Projects.md

 ## Generating More Document Types and Formats

+_Suggested by: [@balacij](https://github.com/balacij).
+If pursued, he will be more than happy to help!
+Especially for ePub/SSML/audiobook generation._

 **This project should only be pursued once [\#4989](https://github.com/JacquesCarette/Drasil/issues/4989) has been resolved.**

 At time of writing (Fri.
 May $29^{\text{th}}$, 2026), Drasil supports generating the following document types: